vicimikul/monkets-docs/docs/trading/create-token.md

 # Create a Token

-Anyone can create a token on Lunipump in just a couple of seconds.
+Anyone can create a token on Monkets in just a couple of seconds.

 ## About

 The token supply is fixed to 1 billion tokens and will is distrubted as following:

-- Approximately 800M goes to the Bonding Curve and are trabable on Lunipump.
+- Approximately 800M goes to the Bonding Curve and are trabable on Monkets.
 - The remaining 200M is reserved for the Uniswap initial liquidity required once the bonding curve is filled.

 ## Prerequisites

-To create a token, you need to have a wallet connected to Lunipump.
+To create a token, you need to have a wallet connected to Monkets.
 You can connect your wallet by clicking on the _Connect_ button in the top right corner of the screen.
 There's no costs associated with creating a token but you need to have some ETH in your wallet to pay for the gas fees.

 ## Creating a Token